BalkrishanSingh/ShortProjects/README.md

-# Projects
+#Short Projects
-These are Small Projects which work without any Library installation
+These projects don't need any external libraries to be installed and works with the built in python libraries.